mflorida/react-coding-challenge/README.md

 #### State management

 State management was kept simple by using local state for each message type (column) and adding `state` and `setState` properties to each message type object.
-The `state` and `setState` references were kept stable by storing them in a `Map` outside of the hook and component functions. _Using another state management method implemented with `Context`, `Redux` or `Zustand` would be yet another way to over-engineer a simple demo project._ 😉
+The `state` and `setState` references were kept stable by storing them in a `Map` outside of the hook and component functions. _Using another state management method implemented with `Context`, `Redux` or `Zustand` would be yet another way to over-engineer a simple demo project for the sake of illustrating their use._ 😉

 ### Components